i5hi/helpers/vault.md

 }
 ```

 ***path*** defines the secret path for which we are applying permissions.
-Here we are creating a policy for the path msec/ and all sub-paths as indicated by the wildcard *.
+Here we are creating a policy for the path msec/ and all sub-paths as indicated by the wildcard ' * '.

 ***capabilities*** can include "create" , "update" , "delete", "list" or "sudo".

-Then, from the same directory, run:
+Then, write this policy file to vault.

 ```
-$ vault policy write basic ./basic_policy.hcl
+$ vault policy write basic $HOME/basic_policy.hcl
 ```
-This creates a policy named ***basic*** using the basic_policy.hcl file.

 Output:
 ```
 Success!
 Uploaded policy: basic
 ```

+This creates a policy named ***basic*** using the basic_policy.hcl file.

 Confirm the policy by reading it.
 ```